The Way We’ve Always Done It: Astronaut Edition

 It seems like a game that you can't intentionally lose.
 Winston Scott says the same thing that's quoted on the NASA display.

-What's the last time you've discovered something similar in your organization??Please post a comment and join the discussion.
+What's the last time you've discovered something similar in your organization??What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.